platformsh/platformsh-docs/docs/src/administration/users.md

 Users without any of these permissions can only access [projects where they're users](#project-user-permissions).
 They can't access or manage the rest of the organization.

+The organization owner has all organization permissions and cannot be edited.
+They cannot be removed from the organization, except via an [ownership transfer](../organizations.md#transfer-project-ownership).

 ### Add a user to an organization